SAP-archive/btp-extend-workflow-cai-msteams/Part3/README.md

    * **Connect**: Ship your bot to one or several messaging platforms.

-     Here we integrate CAI bot with Microsoft Teams (See Step X or Unit 5)
+     Here we integrate CAI bot with Microsoft Teams

    * **Monitor**: See how users are communicating with your bot, check if the bot is understanding users correctly, and make updates to the bots intents/entities.
 Monitoring also lets you see what your users want, and gives you ideas of what additional capabilities you could add to the bot.